Conflict of Interest (COI)

 Conflicts of interest may also exist when a financial or other interest may impair or influence an individual’s judgment in performing his or her duties and responsibilities on behalf of UT Dallas other than research.
 These conflicts may arise in situations involving the negotiation and approval of contracts agreements between UT Dallas and outside entities, procurement processes, and other financial transactions.

 UT Dallas is committed to ensuring its faculty an open and productive environment in which to conduct teaching and research.
 The university’s concern with conflict of interest reflects the ever-increasing complexity of our society, our various relations with each other and with outside institutions, along with the heightened national and governmental sensitivity to such matters.
 UT Dallas takes the position that faculty and researchers can participate in situations involving potential conflicts in conjunction with appropriate supervision and monitoring by the University.
-The guidelines and principles articulated in UTD conflict of interest policy balance the professional autonomy of investigators inherent in the self-regulation of research.
+The guidelines and principles articulated in UTD conflict of interest policy balance the professional autonomy of investigators inherent in the self-regulation of research with the institutional responsibility UT Dallas accepts to know what conflicts might exist at the University and to manage, reduce, or eliminate those conflicts.

 - Institutional Review Board (IRB)